roelderickx/lide-ez-buttons/README.md

 # Usage

-Start the script and push the front buttons, the will invoke the scripts in the scripts directory.
-As an example the scripts prvided will do the following:
+Start the script and push the front buttons, they will invoke the scripts in the scripts directory.
+As an example the scripts provided will do the following:
 - PDF: scan the whole page in 150 dpi to pdf format, the file will be saved in the lide-ez-buttons directory
 - Auto-scan: scan the whole page in 150 dpi to png format, the file will be saved in the lide-ez-buttons directory
 - Copy: prints a message indicating the script does nothing else